codex-storage/codex-research/design/marketplace.md

 for every second of the interval a certain amount of tokens are awarded to the host.
 Hosts that fill a slot are required to submit frequent proofs of storage.

-When a proof is missed, the collateral associated with a slot is mostly burned, except for a fee for the one who marked the proof as missing.
+When a proof is missed, the collateral associated with a slot is used to pay a fee to the one who marked the proof as missing.
+The rest of the slot collateral is reserved for repairs.
 The slot is now considered empty again until another host submits a correct proof together with collateral.

-To incentivize repair, we allow the host that takes over a slot to count the interval between the missed proof and the new proof towards its own profits.
-This means that when a proof is missed, the incentive to repair increases over time.

-The situation where the payout on repair becomes larger than the required collateral is an interesting one.
-On the one hand, this could be an opportunity for zero-cash entry into the network.
-On the other hand, it might lead to undesired behavior because the loss of collateral is no longer that important for a node.
-This is probably worth looking further into.
+Payouts for the time interval that a slot is empty are burned.

 Contract lifecycle
 ------------------